Taifin/cache-calculator/README.md

 By default, debug output to stderr is enabled.
 It is controlled by the `DEBUG` definition.

+The first and the only positional argument accepts a double value indicating the "steepness" of a jump: how large the difference in access time to consider when determining cache size and associativity.
+If the results are too noisy, increasing it may help.
+Typical values: `[1.25, 2.5]`

 The benchmark will output supposed cache characteristics to the stdout:
 ```
 Cache size is 131072 bytes